Impact of light-matter coupling strength on the efficiency of microcavity OLEDs: A unified quantum master equation approach: Conclusions

-In this work, we introduced the first unified quantum master equation model for OLEDs, MOLEDs, and POLEDs.
-Specifically, we derived the rates for electrical excitation, polariton transitions, dephasing, ISC, RISC, emission, and nonradiative losses in the weak-pumping and weak system-environment coupling regimes.
-Furthermore, we solved the population dynamics by incorporating these rates, along with the corresponding jump operators, into the GKSL master equation.
+In this work, we introduced the first unified quantum master equation model for microcavity OLEDs in different light-matter coupling regimes.
+Specifically, we derived the rates for electrical excitation, polariton transitions, non-radiative losses, ISC, RISC, and emission, assuming weak pumping and weak system-environment coupling.
+We solved the population dynamics by incorporating these rates, along with the corresponding jump operators, into the GKSL master equation.
 We applied our model to calculate and compare the IQE of 3DPA3CN in all the coupling regimes.
-Notably, we observed that POLEDs converted excitons to photons most efficiently.
-While the model is relatively simple, we believe it can serve as a guide for actual device design.
-Importantly, evenly propagating errors would ensure that the IQEs in Fig.~\ref{fig:IQEs} remain comparable, meaning that $\max\{\text{IQE}_P\}>\max\{\text{IQE}_M\}>\text{IQE}_O$.
-While the experimental validation is beyond the scope of this work, our predictions for the trends of MOLED IQE are consistent with prior studies~\cite{Murawski2014}.
+Restricting to the \raisebox{0.01ex}{$^{*}$}0$\leftrightarrow$0 transition---common for weak and strong coupling---allowed us to decide which coupling regime is the best.
+As an interesting side result, we found that energy anti-crossing, typical hallmark of strong coupling, does not necessarily indicate uniform strong coupling.

+With conventional parameter choices, the highest IQE was achieved in the weak-coupling regime.
+It might be surprising at first, that the worst IQE was achieved in the strong-coupling regime.
+Yet it makes perfect sense, as the polaritons should first be populated, and---in the absence of photon recycling/radiative pumping---that can be very inefficient due to low-energy acoustic phonons.
+However, as suggested, which coupling regime performs best depends strongly on the used parameters.
+With suitable cut-off energies, for example, polaritons in the strong-coupling regime could be populated more efficiently than bare cavity modes in the weak-coupling regime.
+Furthermore, as $N=1$ maximizes the rate of RISC directly to the lower polariton, distributed single-molecule strong coupling in organic optoelectronics would represent a fascinating direction of follow-up research.